 With rules prohibiting cosplayers from arriving or leaving in cosplay to avoid causing trouble with the “normies,” most Japanese cosplay events are actually stricter than overseas events—but the same cannot be said of the World Cosplay Summit (WCS).
 During this time of year, cosplayers can be spotted taking public transport and wandering around town in the unassuming city of Nagoya, as it hosts this annual international cosplay event.

 WCS has come a long way since its humble beginnings in 2003, when it was a small event by local broadcaster TV Aichi.
 Now, it has grown much larger in scale, and is organized with the support of the Japanese government and several corporate sponsors.
-In 2014, the event even boasted of an attendance of around 200,000 over a single weekend, and it just keeps growing each year.
+In 2014, the event even boasted of an attendance of around 200,000 over a single weekend, and it’s been growing each year.

 So what exactly is the World Cosplay Summit like, and how do you join in on the fun?
 Read on…